synechron-finlabs/quorum-maker/README.md

 ![Screenshot 2](https://github.com/synechron-finlabs/quorum-maker/blob/V2.0/img/screenshot2.png)

 At this point, a directory with the node name is created and most of the files are created.
-But to join the exisisting network, this node requires the Genesis file specific to the network.
-Quorum Maker will contact the existing node and request permission to join and receive Genesis.
-An administrator of that node will get a notification for the join request and needs to approve it.
+To join the existing network, the active node requires the Genesis file specific to the network.
+Quorum Maker will contact the node chose in the wizard and request permission to join and receive the Genesis file.
+An administrator of that node will get notifications on UI and e-mail for the join request and needs to approve it.

 > Note: The joining node will wait 5 minutes for the approval.
 If the request is not approved within that time, the Quorum Maker will quit.
 But the administrator of the other node can approve the request any time.
 Once the request is approved, the node can be restarted by executing `sudo ./start.sh` from the directory created and the setup will be resumed.